based on 12 nights & selected experiences

 The best time to visit Northern Vietnam and Cambodia is from November to March, December and January are the cooler months.
 May to September is the rainy season with the most rain failing in July and August and typhoons are possible.
 There are lots of regional variations however, so take a look at our weather guides for more information.

-Experience local life in the cultural heart of Laos, discover new delights on the back streets of Hanoi and delve into an unspoiled part of rural Vietnam to enjoy cycling and hiking to colourful hill tribes.
-Finish off by heading to Cambodia to experience Asia's most famous ancient civilisation, Angkor, and meet the people living there today.
+Experience local life in the cultural heart of Laos, discover new delights on the back streets of Hanoi and delve into an unspoiled part of rural Vietnam to enjoy cycling and hiking to colorful hill tribes.
+Finish off by heading to Cambodia to experience Asia's most famous ancient civilization, Angkor, and meet the people living there today.

 The journey begins in Luang Prabang, the cultural heart of sleepy Laos.
 Explore this tiny gem of a town with your friendly guide, as you peep into temple courtyards, marvel at the intricate gold leaf mosaics and listen to the evening chanting of saffron-clad monks.
 In the evening, why not pop into the night market that stretches all through the town where friendly locals will gently greet you with ‘sabaidee’ the Laotian greeting meaning ‘be soothed’ or ‘be well’.
 Rising early in the morning, you can watch the silent monks process through the streets to receive their daily alms from the townspeople, before you head off to the magical Kuang Si waterfall, to marvel at the sky-blue water cascading from the jungle high above your head.